- Cultural products were manufactured on a mass scale, marketed by advertising, made ever more accessible by revolutions in technology.

 - Many of these innovations and advances were made possible with improvements in processor technology, process technology, and circuit design and could not previously be implemented in high-volume, manufacturable solutions.

-Mid 16th century (as noun, denoting something made by hand): from French (re-formed by association with Latin manu factum 'made by hand'), from Italian manifattura.
-The verb dates from the mid 17th century.
+Mid 16th century (denoting something made by hand): from French (re-formed by association with Latin manu factum 'made by hand'), from Italian manifattura. sense 1 of the verb dates from the early 17th century.

 Words that rhyme with manufacturefacture, fracture